FCanberk/coflight-prep/for-developers.md

 * Daily ticket price of same ticket with and without cookies,
 * Weekly ticket price of same ticket with and without cookies,
 * Monthly ticket price of same ticket with and without cookies,
-* Yearly ticket price of same ticket with and without cookies  graphics should be demonstrated.
+* Annual ticket price of same ticket with and without cookies graphics should be reported.

 ### Bonus Objectives